 Oh my god, shut up, make it stop.
 This is one is soooooooooo bullshit.

 It also seems as if early neurological researchers had little understanding of glial cells in the brain.
-Even though glial cells make up a majority of brain cells, they really only help to maintain the health of the neuron cells, which carry out the brain’s major functions.
-Glial cells might have seemed like extraneous brain matter to ignorant neurologists because they only act in a supplemental capacity, but to say that we do not use portions of our brain that contain glial cells is completely false.
+Even though glial cells make up a majority of brain cells, they really only maintain the health of the neuron cells, which carry out the brain’s major functions.
+Glial cells might have seemed like extraneous brain matter to ignorant neurologists because they only act in a supplemental capacity, but to say that we do not use the portions of our brain containing glial cells is completely false.
 20Wolosker H., Dumin E., et al. (2008, July) D-amino Acids In The Brain.
 NCBI.

 Footnotes [ + ]